History of sound recording: Recording on film

 Magnetic soundtracks can be joined with the moving image but it creates an abrupt discontinuity because of the offset of the audio track relative to the picture.
 Whether optical or magnetic, the audio pickup must be located several inches ahead of the projection lamp, shutter and drive sprockets.
 There is usually a flywheel as well to smooth out the film moves to eliminate the flutter that would otherwise result from the negative pulldown mechanism.
 If you have films with a magnetic track, you should keep them away from strong magnetic sources, such as televisions.
 These can weaken or wipe the magnetic sound signal.
-Magnetic sound on a cellulose acetate film base is also more prone to vinegar syndrome than a film with just the image.

 For optical recording on film there are two methods utilized.
 Variable density recording uses changes in the darkness of the soundtrack side of the film to represent the soundwave.
 Variable area recording uses changes in the width of a dark strip to represent the soundwave.

 In both cases, a light that is sent through the part of the film that corresponds to the soundtrack changes in intensity, proportional to the original sound, and that light is not projected on the screen but converted into an electrical signal by a light-sensitive device.

 Optical soundtracks are prone to the same sorts of degradation that affect the picture, such as scratching and copying.

 Unlike the film image that creates the illusion of continuity, soundtracks are continuous.
 This means that if film with a combined soundtrack is cut and spliced, the image will cut cleanly but the soundtrack will most likely produce a cracking sound.
 Fingerprints on the film may also produce cracking or interference.

 In the late 1950s, the cinema industry, desperate to provide a theatre experience that would be overwhelmingly superior to television, introduced widescreen processes such as Cinerama, Todd-AO and CinemaScope.
 These processes at the same time introduced technical improvements in sound, generally involving the use of multitrack magnetic sound, recorded on an oxide stripe laminated onto the film.
 In subsequent decades, a gradual evolution occurred with more and more theatres installing various forms of magnetic-sound equipment.

 In the 1990s, digital audio systems were introduced and began to prevail.
-In some of them the sound recording is again recorded on a separate disk, as in Vitaphone; others use a digital, optical sound track on the film itself.
+In some of them, the sound recording is again recorded on a separate disk, as in Vitaphone; others use a digital, optical sound track on the film itself.
 Digital processes can now achieve reliable and perfect synchronization.